-Add the eggs, butter, salt and sugar.
+Add the eggs, butter and sugar.
+Mix until combined.

-Add in 4 cups (save the other 1/2 cup and add only if you need it) of flour and mix using the beater blade just until the ingredients are barely combined.
+Add in salt and 4 cups (save the other 1/2 cup and add only if you need it) of flour and mix using the beater blade just until the ingredients are barely combined.
 Allow the mixture to rest for 5 minutes so the flour has time to soak up the liquids.

 Scrape the dough off the beater blade and remove it.
 Attach the dough hook.